swieja/my_semgrep_rules/README.md

 ```

 3. Run generateReport.py, it will:
-- clone the repository,
+- clone the repository from list,
-- run semgrep using given config (directory with rules)
+- run semgrep using given config (directory with rules),
-- store reports in given directory
+- store reports in given directory,
-- store results in csv format in specified path
+- store results in csv format in specified path.

 ```console
 python3 generateReport.py -l ~/repo_list \